MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 * 67 individuals that were incorrectly identified as not credit worthy (False Negative)
 * 80 individuals were incorrectly identified as credit worthy (False Positive)

 The rows and columns were summed and compared to assess accuracy and precision.
-Both aggregate totals were 19,384 so we can consider the model to be accurate and precise
+Both aggregate totals were 19,384 so we can consider the model to be accurate and precise.

 <img src="ReadMe Pics/Pic 17.png" width="421" height="287">

 The Classification Report results show: